 Why Filtered Water Is the Better Option

 Filtered water is the better option for several reasons.
-First, it removes the majority of contaminants found in regular tap water, leaving behind a much better look, taste, and smell to the water you drink every day.
+First, it removes the majority of contaminants found in regular tap water and public water, leaving behind a much better look, taste, and smell to the water you drink every day.
 Since city water reports are due on a yearly basis, there’s a chance sink water could have higher than the regulated minimums at any point following the submission of the annual report.

 FloWater is beneficial because it removes up to 99 percent of all chemicals, pollutants, and other elements found in sink water.
 The filtration process is five times more effective than anything else currently on the market.
 It transforms water from your tap through multiple levels of filtration to give you the best possible water quality available.
 The first three steps involve removing particles of all sizes, including bacteria and smaller particles that may still not be filtered out with a standard process.

 After the water is completely purified, there’s a filter that adds in a third molecule of oxygen to make the water taste better and helps to sanitize the stainless steel tanks.
 After that, a proprietary blend of minerals is added to raise the water’s pH level and neutralize acidity in the body.
 Finally, the water is enhanced with electrolytes, including calcium and potassium, before going through a final coconut carbon filter to give it a crisp, refreshing taste.
 Our water filters help prevent the need for people to worry about a boil water notice.

 Skip the Sink Water to Stay Hydrated